Introduction to Biomedical Informatics and Artificial Intelligence

 Detailed Course Outline

-1. Overview of Field and Problems Motivating It
+1. Overview of Fields and Motivating Problems

-1.4 Who Does Biomedical and Health Informatics?
+1.4 Who Does BMHI and AI?

-2. Computing Concepts for Biomedical and Health Informatics
+2. Computing Concepts for Biomedical Informatics

 2.1 Types of Computers